 Find ways to remember or honor the deceased person’s life with your child.
 It can be planting a garden, cooking a special meal or donating to a charity.
 Teach the young person that life has meaning and is not forgotten.

 There are times when children will re-grieve the death, especially around certain occasions such as holidays, birthdays and anniversaries.

 Be aware of grief triggers.

 Grief triggers are everyday occurrences that remind us of our person who died such as a song, a scent, or an upcoming birthday.
 It’s important, especially for children and teens, to have an outlet to release those emotions they may be feeling.

 There is no way to “fix” grief.

 Grief is the natural reaction to death.
 Grieving is normal; it is healthy.
-It is our body and mind’s way of handling the death of someone we love.
+It is our body and mind’s way of handling the death of someone significant in our life.

-Children react very differently than adults do to a death.
+Children and teens can react to a death very differently than adults.
 Some children may not show outward signs of grieving.
 This does not mean that they are not impacted by the death.
 Often children may be playing and acting like nothing has happened, but then may become inconsolable over something as seemingly trivial as their shoe coming untied.
 They may regress in behaviors and experience separation anxiety.
 This is typical of a grieving child.
 Remember, they do not have the verbal skills or the life experience to put their feelings into words like adults do.

 My child has not cried/ cries all the time over the death.